darthmall/darthmall.net/src/weblog/2023/native-visually-hidden.md

 - Accessibility
 ---

 I wrote previously about some [changes I made to the design of this site](/weblog/2023/towards-visibility/); changes that made text that was previously invisible on the page, but still exposed to assistive technology, visible to everyone.
-These changes were prompted by a debate in the accessibility community online about whether or not it would be good to have a native mechanism to create <q>visually hidden</q> elements—that is to say, elements that aren’t visible on-screen, but which are represented to people by assistive technology.
+These changes were prompted by a debate in the accessibility community about whether or not it would be good to have a native mechanism to create “visually hidden” elements—that is to say, elements that aren’t visible on-screen, but which are represented to people by assistive technology.

 To make a long story short, despite the fact that I chose to eliminate nearly all of the visually hidden text on my site, I’d still like to see a native `.visually-hidden` become part of a specification and implemented uniformly across browsers and assistive technology.
 Broadly speaking, there are three reasons I feel this way: